 Almonds and cashews are too mild in flavor, with none of the roasted taste of peanuts and sunflower seeds are too savory.

 The perfect substitution for this recipe is a combination of 3 Tablespoons of sunflower seed butter (for the roasted, savory flavor) and 2 Tablespoons of Cashew butter (for the mild nutty flavor).
 I have tested this mix numerous times and given them out to a lot of people and no one could tell that it wasn't peanut butter.
-In the event I am making these peanut free, I use chopped salted cashews for the mixed in nuts.

 - ½ Cup Gluten Free 1-to-1 Flour Blend I use Bob's Red mill